Dry cow: Drying off protocol

 Proper hygiene and sterilization techniques are essential when the cow is dried off.
 Veterinarians will often recommend an appropriate drying off protocol and therapy, which can help prevent common infections such as E.coli, Streptococcus spp and mastitis.
 Cows that are being dried off are often identified and marked to differentiate them from other cows in the herd that are still being milked.
 During the drying off procedure, gloves are worn and should be changed in between drying off each cow.
-Once the cows teat is wiped clean and disinfected, a teat sealant will be applied to stop milk production.
+Once the cow's teat is wiped clean and disinfected, a teat sealant will be applied to stop milk production.
 Teat sealants may be internally or externally administered depending on the chosen protocol.
 Antibiotics are commonly used within treatments, which will be inserted into the teat before the sealant is applied.
 Once these treatments are administered, a post-milking teat dip or spray may be applied.
 The cow should also remain in a clean area for at least 30 minutes, and avoid walking long distances after drying-off.
 Once the cow is dried off, it is important to monitor the cow's udder condition to check for inflammation and signs of infection.